Empress Kōken: Death and legacy

-While overseeing construction at Yuge in 770, Shōtoku fell ill, and returned to Nara.
-She died soon after her return in the eighth month of that year, without having selected a successor.
-Fujiwara leaders such as Fujiwara no Nagate (the Minister of the Right) and Fujiwara no Momokawa forged an edict from Shōtoku proclaiming Prince Shirakabe (a great-grandson of Emperor Tenji and husband to one of Shōtoku's half-sisters, Princess Inoe), as her heir; he was enthroned in the tenth month as Emperor Kōnin.
+While overseeing construction at Yuge in 770, Shōtoku fell ill and returned to Nara.
+She died soon after her return in the eighth month of that year without having selected a successor.

+Fujiwara leaders such as Fujiwara no Nagate (the Minister of the Right) and Fujiwara no Momokawa forged an edict from Shōtoku proclaiming Prince Shirakabe, a great-grandson of Emperor Tenji and husband to one of Shōtoku's half-sisters, Princess Inoe, as her heir.
+He was enthroned in the tenth month as Emperor Kōnin.
 Shōtoku would have almost certainly opposed this choice, as the succession had been previously reserved for descendants of Emperor Tenmu since his death in 686.

-Following her death, work on the new capital was halted and Dōkyō was demoted to the steward of the Yakushi-ji temple in remote Shimotsuke Province.
+Following her death, work on the new capital was halted and Dōkyō was demoted to the steward of a remote eastern Buddhist temple, the Shimotsuke Yakushi-ji.
+Although the tomb's contents are unidentified, the Imperial Household Agency designates Saki Takatsuka Kofun in Misasagi-cho, Nara as Shōtoku's tomb.

 As no empresses regnant followed in the centuries after her death, Kōken is sometimes dubbed the "last empress" or "last classical empress".
-It would not be until the Edo period, almost a millennium after Kōken's death, that two more empresses regnant (Meishō and Go-Sakuramachi) reigned.
+It would not be until the Edo period, almost a millennium after Kōken's death, that two more empresses regnant (Meishō and Go-Sakuramachi) ruled.
 By that point, imperial authority had long passed to the Shogunate.
 Traditional histories attribute the lack of succeeding empresses regnant to Kōken's relationship with Dōkyo.
-They generally depict Dōkyo's authority as possessing more authority than empress Shōtoku during her second reign, although modern scholars have disputed this interpretation; historian Joan Piggott described him as "Shōtoku's primary lieutenant", suggesting that (due to his background) he was more beholden to the Empress than Nakamaro had been.
+They generally depict Dōkyo's authority as possessing more authority than Empress Shōtoku during her second reign, although modern scholars have disputed this interpretation; historian Joan R. Piggott described him as "Shōtoku's primary lieutenant", suggesting that, due to his background, he was more beholden to the Empress than Nakamaro had been.